This week on Willowbrook’s Teacher Spotlight we read all about lockdown for schools in Scotland. Laura D’All (teachwith.missd) tells us all..

 The highlight of my week and something that has kept me motivated these past 6 weeks has always been our live well-being sessions twice a week.
 This was when I got to see my children ‘face-to-face’ on Teams and play games, read stories and generally just have a lovely chat.
 I’d post a poll on the page the day before asking the children what games they wanted to play or what book they wanted me to read to them and the children (or their parents, really) would respond.
 It made me realise just how much I love the job I do and how much I missed my mad bunch of kids; remote teaching is simply no match for the real thing!

-A positive that has come out of this for me is how much me and my colleagues' digital skills have improved.
-I was digital lead for my school until August 2020, but was by no means an expert.
-It has been great to see all the different strategies that we have been using and sharing with other to maximise the online learning space for our learners.
+A positive that has come out of this for me is how much me and my colleagues’ digital skills have improved.
+I was the digital lead for my school until August 2020 but was by no means an expert.
+It has been great to see all the different strategies that we have been using and sharing with others to maximise the online learning space for our learners.
 Long may the use of digital in our classrooms continue beyond the pandemic.